martin-mfg/openapi-generator/samples/server/petstore/haskell-servant/README.md

-# Auto-Generated OpenAPI Bindings to ``
+# Auto-Generated OpenAPI Bindings to `Dummy`

-The library in `lib` provides auto-generated-from-OpenAPI bindings to the  API.
+The library in `lib` provides auto-generated-from-OpenAPI bindings to the Dummy API.

 ## Installation